GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/guilderton_to_geraldton/README.md

 This folder contains code used to model the region from Guilderton (which just north of Perth) to Geraldton.
 The codes are derived from the [2023 version of the Greater Perth Modelling files](../greater_perth_revised2023/) with some modifications to the folder structure and the model setup.

 The domain structure, elevation data, breakwalls, and initial-stage regions have been updated and improved in the Guilderton to Geraldton area.
-Towns in this region are now more consistently modelled at high resolution (previously, this was only done if at sites containing a tide gauge).
+Towns in this region are now more consistently modelled at high resolution (previously, this was only done at sites containing a tide gauge).
 We also included several large buildings in the elevation data at Geraldton, to check the sensitivity of the results to the associated flow obstructions - the effect turned out to be minor for the products of interest.

 In this folder:
 - An outline of how to setup the model is provided in [GENERAL_GUIDANCE_ON_MODEL_SETUP.md](GENERAL_GUIDANCE_ON_MODEL_SETUP.md).